What Are Closing Costs in Missouri?

 Differences in Costs for Single-Family Homes, Condos, and Land

 Closing costs change based on the type of property you buy.
-For single-family homes, condos, and land, the costs often relate to appraisal and inspection fees.
+The costs of single-family homes, condos, and land often relate to appraisal and inspection fees.

-- Single-Family Homes: These usually need thorough real estate appraisals and home inspections.
-Appraisal fees can be higher because of the property’s size and complexity.
+- Single-Family Homes: These usually require thorough real estate appraisals and home inspections.
+Because of the property’s size and complexity, appraisal fees can be higher.

 - Condos: Condo closing costs might seem lower, but you should also think about fees connected to homeowner associations.
 Inspection costs could be less since condos are generally smaller than single-family homes.

-- Land: Buying land often means fewer inspection costs, but an appraisal might still be needed to know the land’s market value.
+- Land: Buying land often means fewer inspection costs, but an appraisal might still be needed to determine its market value.

 In Missouri, these fees vary with property types, so buyers should plan their budgets accordingly.